How to Become an Auto Mechanic in North Carolina (2025)

 How much does a certified mechanic make in North Carolina?

-What is the difference between an auto technician and a mechanic?
+What is the quickest way to become a mechanic?

 Final Thoughts